Faith-Rounds/Visually-Interactive-CDS/README.md

 npx http-server
 ```

-3. Navigate to `http://localhost:8000` in your browser
+3.Navigate to `http://localhost:8000` in your browser

 ## Deployment